broadinstitute/wot/docs/cli_documentation.md

 ##### GRP #####

-The **grp** format contains a single gene set in a simple newline-delimited text format.
+The **grp** format contains a single set in a simple newline-delimited text format.

 Example: